nloadholtes/synappio-client/Cookbooks/Email-Assurance-for-Email-Marketers.md

 Using the ‘Changed’ flag when monitoring and continuously remediating existing lists is how users of the API can simulate automated list maintenance.
 DataValidation will validate any new email data coming into the system on a daily basis (Email Assurance currently runs at 10pm EST) and any existing email data on a weekly basis.

 Exporting only the changed results will ensure that you do not consume more API Remediation Tokens than necessary, and will provide you (the email marketer) with the most recent deliverability information we have on the addresses within your lists.

 Email marketers should retrieve changed results as necessary for their business.
-Whether you want to retrieve them daily, weekly or monthly, DataValidation will maintain the deliverability status of the addresses in your emai lists as long as you keep them updated!
+Whether you want to retrieve results daily, weekly or monthly, DataValidation will maintain the deliverability status of the addresses in your emai lists as long as you keep them updated!
 (See information above on updating every 30 days)

 #### API Token Consumption